Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Modeling the ISM with

 \subsection{Structure of the molecular gas}

-Molecular gas is known to clump on scales $\lesssim100$\,pc, significantly below the typical resolution in simulations of galaxy evolution, thus posing a general problem when modelling molecular emission lines \citep{narayanan11,popping14,narayanan14}.
-In relatively undisturbed, moderately star-forming galaxies, molecular gas is believed to be distributed in giant molecular clouds (GMCs) of sizes $\sim6-60 \,\text{pc}$ with internal substructures similar to those observed in the MW \citep{kauffmann10}, and as suggested by simulations \citep[e.g.][]{vazquez10}.
-Having determined the molecular gas mass fractions, \sigame proceeds by distributing the molecular gas into GMCs, and calculates the masses and sizes, along with the internal density and temperature structure, for each GMC as described in the following.
+Having determined the molecular gas mass fractions, \sigame proceeds by distributing the molecular gas into GMCs, and calculates their masses and sizes, along with internal density and temperature structures, as described in the following.